On the affine Springer fibers inside the invariant center of the small quantum group: Abstract

 \section{Abstract}

 Let $\fu_\zeta^\vee$ denote the small quantum group associated with a simple Lie algebra $\fg^\vee$ and a root of unity $\zeta$.
-Based on the geometric realization of $\fu_\zeta^\vee$ in \cite{BBASV}, we use a combinatorial method to derive a formula for the dimension of a subalgebra in the $G^\vee$-invariant part of the center $Z(\fu_\zeta^\vee)^{G^\vee}$ of $\fu_\zeta^\vee$, that conjecturally coincides with the whole $G^\vee$-invariant center.
-In case $G=SL_n$ we study a refinement of the obtained dimension formula provided by two geometrically defined gradings.
+In \cite{BBASV} a geometric realization of $Z(\fu_\zeta^\vee)^{G^\vee}$, the $G^\vee$-invariant part of the center of $\fu_\zeta^\vee$, was proposed.
+We compute the dimension of the geometric subalgebra of the center and in the case where $G=SL_n$, we study a bigraded refinement of the result.